 Students must complete an internship.
 The internship is a placement in a setting that helps the student achieve his or her educational and professional goals.
 Examples of internships include the Oregon Health Division, the Northwest Health Foundation, the Centers for Disease Control and Prevention, and various local community agencies.

 If I am visiting the campus is it ok for me to sit in on a class to see what it's like?

 Yes, you are welcome to sit in on a specific class but you must get the permission from the instructor first.
 You should check the Web site for brief bios of the faculty and the courses they teach.
 Please contact the instructor via email to schedule a class visit.

-I know the M.P.H. program at PSU is part of the OMPH which includes Oregon Health & Science University and Oregon State University.
-Can I take classes at these universities?
+I know the M.P.H. program at PSU is part of the OMPH which includes Oregon Health & Science University.
+Can I take classes at this universities?

 How long does it take to complete the program?

 It is necessary to complete at least 59 credits, and full-time students usually complete their degree over a two-year or six-quarter period.
 Part-time students take longer to complete the degree.